craiig/HOTDOGSEAGULL/readme.md

-# Basic local media player for the Chromecast #
+# HOTDOGSEAGULL #
 This is a server built in node.js that lets you browse your media using a browser and push it up to a chromecast.
 Should be suitable for running on a home server.

 This is intended as a starting point for UNIX inclined people to set up local media servers for the chromecast.
 The UI intentionally looks bad because I want to leave the UI to others while I focus on the technical aspects.
 If you make any improvements to this code, feel free to send a pull request.
-See below for more details on future development.
+See below for more details on future development

 Tested on OS X but should work on anything that can run node and ffmpeg.